BSneha9/InsectCount/README.md

 3. Optical Character Recognition (OCR)
 4. Post-processing & Aggregation
 Links specimens to labels and compiles counts per taxon.
 Exports results as a CSV file for downstream analysis.

+In case of questions not answered here, please contact!